In this article

 Despite its success, Moleskine has been eager to position itself as more than a notebook manufacturer.
 In 2011, following two years of market research, Moleskine began selling tangentially related products to Moleskine books -- pens and pencils, then later, bags and even tablet cases.

 But apparently that was not nearly cutting-edge enough.
-To keep up with the digital age, Moleskine launched “Timepage,” a new app that syncs calendars from Google, Apple and Microsoft into one interface, the idea being to make calendaring as easy as flipping through a Moleskine planner.
+To keep up with the digital age, Moleskine launched “Timepage,” a new app that syncs calendars from Google, Apple, and Microsoft into one interface, the idea being to make calendaring as easy as flipping through a Moleskine planner.

 The brand also launched “Moleskine Smart Notebook” which comprises a companion app that lets you capture what you put on paper, sync it into the Adobe Creative Cloud, and let you open it in Photoshop or Illustrator.
-The brand has also worked with digital app Evernote to create smart notebooks that let you capture and access your content in a searchable digital archive.
+The brand has also worked with the digital app Evernote to create smart notebooks that let you capture and access your content in a searchable digital archive.

 Moleskine’s foray into digitally enhancing its star product ensures it stays relevant in today’s market, yet at the same time retains the tradition it is best loved for.